 5. Palazzo Colonna Gardens

-I didn’t really get a chance to enjoy the gardens because it was raining on my visit.
-But this is a space where art, nature, and history intertwine.
-There’s a very pretty large fountain with mosaics.
-You also have a beautiful view of Rome, including the Altar of the Fatherland monument.
+There’s a large grotto-like fountain with mosaics.
+You’ll also have a beautiful views of Rome, including the Altar of the Fatherland monument.

-Practical Information and Tips For Visiting the Palazzo Colonna:
+Practical Guide & Tips For Visiting the Palazzo Colonna:

-Hours: Open every Saturday from 9:00 am to 1:15 pm (last entry).
+Hours: The palace is only open on Saturday morning from 9:00 am to 1:15 pm (last entry).
 There’s a guided tour at noon.
-You may also book a private tour Monday through Friday.

 Address: Entrance on Via della Pilotta, 17